lukechu10/ellalang/README.md

 ### Higher order functions and closures

-In Ella, functions are also variables.
+In Owl, functions are also variables.
 This means we can pass functions to other functions as arguments.
 Example:
 ```
 // This function applies the function f on g
 fn apply(f, x) {